dancankimutai/minicash-app/README.md

 ![Screenshot from 2024-01-30 10-38-35](https://github.com/dancankimutai/minicash-app/assets/59916500/264a0ad5-497c-43cb-926d-884b2a7daca1)

-2. Move to the projects root directory and run `yarn` or `npm install` to install the dependencies required in the project,in my case am using yarn.
+2. Move to the project's root directory and run `yarn` or `npm install` to install the dependencies required in the project, in my case am using yarn.

 ![Screenshot from 2024-01-30 10-40-44](https://github.com/dancankimutai/minicash-app/assets/59916500/6ea9290d-da64-474b-8f33-5d825ea57df1)

-3. Then open the app in your code editor of choice,if visual studio code type `code .` in the project’s root directory to launch vs code.
+3. Then open the app in your code editor of choice, if visual studio code type `code .` in the project’s root directory to launch vs code.
-Change directory in your terminal and run `yarn dev` to check if there is anything else we may need.
+Change the directory in your terminal and run `yarn dev` to check if there is anything else we may need.

 ![Screenshot from 2024-01-30 11-00-55](https://github.com/dancankimutai/minicash-app/assets/59916500/821c00f5-c762-4e58-b780-70762d806b1e)

-4. Visit the localhost url displayed there in your browser to view our rendered app.We find this error.
+4. Visit the localhost URL displayed there in your browser to view our rendered app.
+We find this error.

 ![Screenshot from 2024-01-30 11-01-26](https://github.com/dancankimutai/minicash-app/assets/59916500/81d0c7a2-8c3c-40d8-a50e-03db9368696b)

-5. We visit out `_app.tsx` file and find:
+5. We visit our `_app.tsx` file and find:

 `*const* projectId = process.env.NEXT_PUBLIC_WC_PROJECT_ID as *string*; // get one at https://cloud.walletconnect.com/app`

-6. We thus visit the url and create an account.We then create a project id by typing the name of our app and on type select app then click create as shown below.
+6. We thus visit the URL and create an account.
+We then create a project ID by typing the name of our app and on type select the app then click Create as shown below.

 ![Screenshot from 2024-01-30 10-59-10](https://github.com/dancankimutai/minicash-app/assets/59916500/7b09cae5-b63a-46ba-9a71-5911c4d45525)

-7. We then copy the project id that is generated:
+7. We then copy the project ID that is generated:

 ![Screenshot from 2024-01-30 11-08-21](https://github.com/dancankimutai/minicash-app/assets/59916500/aae31475-1ad8-4497-b093-8d8b21f744c1)